williamsears/AdvancedCloner/README.md

 # AdvancedCloner
 A modified version of ThorntonStuart's EE3 'SimpleCloner'.
-Without the simple.

 Clone entries in EE3.
 Simply.